AnyLog-co/documentation/training/advanced/background deployment.md

 ### Associating peer replies to a key in the dictionary

+A user can issue a command to target nodes using the **run client** command or assigning the CLI to one or more nodes.

-Reply from peer nodes can be stored in the dictionary using one of the following methods:
+Reply from the target nodes can be stored in the node's local dictionary using one of the following methods:
 * Using square brackets ([]) that extend the key, the replies are organized in a list.
-Every entry of in the list is organized
-  as a pair with the IP and Port of the replying node, and the reply text.
+Every list entry is organized as a pair with the IP and Port of the target node, and the reply text.
-*  Using curly brackets ({}}) that extend the key, the replies are organized in a dictionary.
-The keys in the dictionary is the IP and Port of the replying node, and the value is the reply text.
+* Using curly brackets ({}) that extend the key, the replies are organized in a dictionary.
+The keys in the dictionary are the IP and Port of the target nodes, and the values represent the reply message from each node.

 The examples below assume an [assigned CLI](#assigning-a-cli-to-multiple-peer-nodes).
-The peer nodes are the target nodes that will execute the command.

 **Example 1: replies organized as a list**
   ```anylog